Departments and specialties

 Mayo Clinic researchers conduct research in spinal cord injury rehabilitation, including studying spasticity management and other therapies for people with spinal cord injuries.
 Researchers also study outcomes, new treatment options and other areas related to spinal cord injury rehabilitation.
 Read more about spinal cord injury and repair.

-See a list of publications by Mayo Clinic doctors on spinal cord injury rehabilitation on PubMed, a service of the National Library of Medicine.
+See a list of publications about spasticity management for spinal cord injury by Mayo Clinic doctors on PubMed, a service of the National Library of Medicine.